ribeiro-jenny/FinalProjectVS/README.md

 ### Part 2 GhostBusters

-In this version of pacman, pacman sadly cannot see the ghosts but he can hear them!
+In this version of PacMan, he sadly cannot see the ghosts but he can hear them!
 The following explores different algorithms for locating the ghosts.
-The pacman hears via noisy readings of the manhattan distance to the ghost.
+PacMan hears via noisy readings of the manhattan distance to the ghost.

-For these implementations each has a playable version and a auto play version by a greedy pacman.
-In the auto play the ghosts have been displayed (`-s`) so that the process can be easily visualized.
-In the playable version no ghosts are shown to be true to pacmans perspective.
+For these implementations, each has a playable version and an auto play version by a greedy pacman.
+In the auto play, the ghosts have been displayed (`-s`) so that the process can be easily visualized.
+In the playable version, no ghosts are shown to be true to PacMan's perspective.

 Play `2 Tracking Buster Player` for a crude tracking algorithm.
 This can be compared to the improvements made below for tracking.

-Note: The brighter the tile the more certain pacman is that there is a ghost located there
+Note: The brighter the tile, the more certain PacMan is that there is a ghost located there.

 #### Q1 - Q2 Exact Interface

 ##### Description

-Here the update of pacmans belief distribution based on the sensor information was implemented.
-The distrubition starts out uniform and is updated to the information gathered at each turn.
-When a ghost is captured its distrubition is removed.
+Here the update of PacMan's belief distribution based on the sensor information that was implemented.
+The distribution starts out uniform and is updated to the information gathered at each turn.
+When a ghost is captured, its distribution is removed.

 Q2 builds on this initial implementation and includes filtering the noisy data.
-Because the pacman tracks time it can filter out data that says the pacman went from 2 squares away to 10 because a ghost can only move one square per turn.
+Because PacMan tracks time, it can filter out data that says PacMan went from 2 squares away to 10 because a ghost can only move one square per turn.

 The progression of the distribution can be seen:
 ![particles](imgs/Exact2.JPG)